This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Make the Crust:

-• Mix the flour and salt together and then cut the butter and shortening into it until it resembles pea-sized crumbs.
+• Mix the flour and salt together, then cut in the butter and shortening until it resembles pea-sized crumbs.

-• Add the water one tablespoon at a time until dough starts to come together.
+• Add the water one tablespoon at a time until the dough starts to come together.

 • Make the Filling:

 • Peel, core, and slice the apples.
-Slices should be equal thickness of about 1/3 inch thick.
+Slices should be of equal thickness of about 1/3 inch.

 • Toss the apples together with the lemon juice, sugar, flour, cinnamon, nutmeg, and ginger.
 Place the bowl of apples in the fridge for 30 minutes.